bot6798098-075634/bot/README.md

 ### Features

-- Real-time player join and leave notifications
+- Real-time player join and leave notifications.
-- Slash commands for server info and control
+- Slash commands.
-- Integration with the PRC API
+- Integration with the PRC API.

 ---